 Navy Federal Credit Union has one basic savings account option, the Share Savings Account.
 Active duty military, veterans, their families and Department of Defense personnel may join the credit union by making a $5 deposit into the savings account.
 Navy Federal pays an annual percentage yield (APY) that is lower than the national average.

-Aside from this basic savings account, NFCU offers two types of money market savings accounts that earn interest based on the amount that you’ve put into the account.
+Aside from Share Savings, NFCU offers two money market accounts that earn tiered interest rates based on the account balance.

-Overall, Navy Federal Credit Union earned 3.7 out of 5 stars from Bankrate, with a score of 3.4 for its savings account and 3.3 for its money market accounts.
+Overall, Navy Federal Credit Union earned 4.1 out of 5 stars from Bankrate, with a score of 3.4 for its savings account and 3.3 for its money market accounts.

-Here’s a breakdown of Navy Federal’s savings rates as of July 30, 2020.
+Here’s a breakdown of Navy Federal’s savings rates.